Tourisme Vaudreuil-Soulanges

 Shop: On site.

 Experience: You’ll be impressed by their varied menu.
 In addition to traditional sugar shack staples, the buffet includes a salad bar with an assortment of tasty ingredients.
 On Friday and Saturday evenings, enjoy live music with your meal.
-And of course, the kids will love the tractor ride and the makeup artist!
+And of course, the kids will love the tractor ride and the makeup artist on weekend afternoons!

 A must: They are known throughout the region for their delicious grilled fare!